 Copy cat killings?
 2 kittens fatally injured in Sacramento County neighborhood

-This latest case happened Sunday night in Foothill Farms near Citrus Heights, with a possible suspect caught on camera.

-"There you go," the Ring doorbell video captures the young man saying.
+SACRAMENTO COUNTY -- Detectives say they have determined that the person caught on video with an injured cat is not suspected of any wrongdoing.

+On Friday, the Sacramento County Sheriff's Office announced that they had identified and contacted the person in the video captured Sunday night in Foothill Farms.
+The person has been "completely cooperative," detectives say, and confirmed he isn't suspect of a crime.

-He can be seen walking up to a random home, ringing the doorbell.
-He shows a badly injured orange kitten to the camera before dumping it right on the doorstep and running off.
+The person was seen walking up to a random home, ringing the doorbell, then showing a badly injured orange kitten to the camera before leaving it at the doorstep and running off.

+Still, the fact remains that the cat was one of two that were found fatally injured in that neighborhood.

+Further, it wasn't the first time in recent months CBS13 has reported on a case of animal cruelty against cats -- prompting concerns that there's a copycat cat killer on the loose.

 (Note: CBS13 blurred his face in airing the video the as he is not currently charged with a crime.)